-The second version, by Jacob and Wilhem Grimm, called “Little Red Cap,” was a moral lesson about learning from your mistakes.
-In this version after the old woman and granddaughter were eaten up and then saved from the belly, they learned that they should have taken more action to protect them selves.
+The second version, by Jacob and Wilhelm Grimm, called “Little Red Cap,” was a moral lesson about learning from your mistakes.
+In this version after the old woman and granddaughter were eaten up and then saved from the belly, they learned that they should have taken more action to protect themselves.
 So, they filled the belly of the wolf with stones so when he woke up and tried to move he would fall and die.

 I guess this tale is relevant to today if the moral lesson is for women to guard and protect themselves from harmful men.
 This is a huge issue in our society, sexual harassment, abuse, rape, and child molestation.

 I don’t think the story is too frightening for children.
 I remember not being scared and knowing it was just a story and not real life.
 For fairy tales and stories like this, kindergarten would be a good age to start letting kids hear and read these kinds of stories.
 I think they understand more between fiction and real life.

 Go to the library and find at least two picture book versions of Little Red Riding Hood.
 Discuss these picture book adaptations of Little Red Riding Hood and explain the similarities and differences between the picture book versions and the original versions that you read in your anthologies, such as the Perrault and Grimm versions.
 Do you think these adaptations help or hurt the effect of the original version of the tale?
 Explain.